mo-gregmunday/climate-data-challenge-22/README.md

 The thinking behind these variables is that they may indicate inefficiencies or improper procedure in some way.
 Though it is not possible to truly quantify something as abstract as the effectiveness of justice, there may also be other proxies worth considering beyond those suggested here.

 Question 2 is motivated by the observation that indoor comfort (temperature, humidity) may be more relevant as independent variables than the weather variables examined in [5-7].
 They would be related to outdoor weather, but likely strongly dependent on the conditions of each court building.
-A methodology inspired by measurements in care homes [11] could be followed to log the indoor temperature and humidity in a number of courtrooms.
+A methodology inspired by measurements in care homes [11] could be followed to log the indoor temperature and humidity in a number of courtrooms, date/time-stamped so they can be matched against court cases and outdoor weather variables that are already being monitored.
 This would be need to be done over the course of at least one year, to capture seasonal variations.

 ### 3.2 Regression of judicial process effectiveness against indoor temperature and humidity
 With data collected as described above, ideally over a number of years, it would be possible to perform a regression analysis [5-7] to find what relation if any between the independent (building comfort) and dependent (judicial process effectiveness) variables.